-For those of you who are going through the process of writing 10 articles for a free website, we don’t expect you to spend hours and hours deep diving into the subject.
+For those of you who are going through the process of writing 10 articles for a website, we don’t expect you to spend hours and hours deep diving into the subject.

-This will help you choose the topics for the articles that would be the most beneficial for you to write.
+Keyword research can theoretically help you choose the topics for the articles that would be the most beneficial for you to write.

-This will also help identify what you should write about, because choosing 10 articles out of nowhere can be intimidating by itself.
+It can also help identify what you should write about, because choosing 10 articles out of nowhere can be intimidating by itself.